tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 ----------|---| ---
 VP        | 4 | 3

 Let's also assume that at the last round R at height H before this change the proposer priorites were as shown in first row (H/R end).
-As it can be seen, the procedure can continue with round 1 at next height without changes as before.
+As it can be seen, the procedure could continue with round 1 at next height without changes as before.

 |Round Priority| -2 | -1 | 0    | 1   | 2   | 3 | 4 | 5 | Comment
 |--------------| ---|--- |------|---  |---  |---|---|---|--------
 | H/R end      |    | p2 |      |  p1 |     |   |   |   |update VP(p1)
 | H+1/0        |    |    |      |     | p2  |   |   | p1|A(i)+=VP(i)
 |              | p1 |    |      |     | p2  |   |   |   |A(p1)-= P

+However, when a validator changes power from a high to a low value it may be stuck at the end of the queue for a long time if it happened to be there (e.g. it just proposed).
+This scenario is considered again after the New Validator section.

 #### Validator Removal
 Consider a new example with set.